 Subscribe to evo magazine

-Looking at this prototype, it is clear that the next Leon will have a more shapely body, trading the taut, neat proportions of the current car for a more sculptural and aggressive shape.
+Looking at the prototype in these images, it’s clear that the next Leon will have a shapely body, trading the taut, neat proportions of the current car for a more sculptural and aggressive shape.
 The nose clearly takes cues from the new Tarraco SUV, the first model to adopt SEAT’s next generation design language, including a reshaped grille and slim, pointed headlights.
 Although the model still has significant camouflage, the latest spy photos reveal more detail of the front bumper than previously.

 The next Leon will unfortunately lose its three-door SC option, the range now being made up from five-door and estate models only.
 We also suspect that the interior will undergo a major overhaul, being one element often criticised in the current generation.
 Expect a wider application of the VW Group’s latest tech, including larger high-res displays and improved interior plastics as the brand continues to push further towards the premium end of the market.

-More certain is the next hot Leon will be a Cupra and not a SEAT.
-It’ll follow in the performance versions of the Ateca and Ibiza and won’t be badged as a SEAT but, like all future fast versions from the Spanish maker, it’ll be a Cupra.
+It’ll follow the performance the Ateca and and won’t be badged as a SEAT but, like all future fast versions from the Spanish maker, it’ll be a Cupra.
 This restructure forms a part of SEAT’s aggressive expansion plans in the hope of generating more revenue for the company.

-Adding weight to our ruminations about the future of Cupra, SEAT boss Luca de Meo stated at a recent media event that Cupra is ‘a brand that generates more income, attracts new customers, remains committed to motorsport, seamlessly integrates technologies such as electrification, hybridisation, connectivity and driver assistants, and enhances the image, credibility and reputation of the entire SEAT organisation.’
+Adding weight to our ruminations about the future of Cupra, former SEAT boss Luca de Meo stated at a media event in 2019 that Cupra is ‘a brand that generates more income, attracts new customers, remains committed to motorsport, seamlessly integrates technologies such as electrification, hybridisation, connectivity and driver assistants, and enhances the image, credibility and reputation of the entire SEAT organisation.’